Gulabganj

 Gulabganj (Village ID 481751) is a town in Vidisha district in Madhya Pradesh state in India.its a tehsil in Vidisha District.

 According to the 2011 census it has a population of 1844 living in 385 households.
 Its main agriculture product is soybean growing.

 Gulabganj has a railway station on the Agra Bhopal railway line.

 It is located on Basoda to Vidisha road.
 Its 25 km away from district headquarters.

+In popular culture

+The town is portrayed in 2023 television series Guns & Gulaabs.